mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * to change theme
-    * click gear in lower-left and select "Color Theme" or select Code...Preferences...Color Theme
-    , and select one from the menu
+    * click gear in lower-left and select "Color Theme" or select Code...Preferences...Color Theme and select one from the menu
+    * use up and down arrow keys to navigate the list of themes
+    * will update to show the theme colors as you navigate
     * will be stored in settings as "workbench.colorTheme"
   * to customize colors for nearly everying in the editor, see https://code.visualstudio.com/docs/getstarted/theme-color-reference